PySimpleGUI/PySimpleGUI/readme.md

             break
       time.sleep(.01)

 This loop will read button values and print them.
 When one of the Realtime buttons is clicked, the call to `form.ReadNonBlocking` will  return a button name matching the name on the button that was depressed.
 It will continue to return values as long as the button remains depressed.
-Once released, the ReadNonBlocking will return None for buttons ules anutton was  clicked.
+Once released, the ReadNonBlocking will return None for buttons until a button is again clicked.

 **File Types**
 The `FileBrowse` button has an additional setting named `file_types`.
 This variable is used to filter the files shown in the file dialog box.
 The default value for this setting is